 Flash Photography or Video Allowed: None

-Shopping: A plethora of souvenirs, including plush dolls and Disney-themed apparel, can be purchased nearby at “Island Mercantile.”
-In addition, clothing, watches, jewelry, baskets, masks, and pottery are sold at “Disney Outfitters.”
+Shopping: Purchase a plethora of souvenirs, including plush dolls and Disney-themed apparel nearby at “Island Mercantile.”
+In addition, find clothing, watches, jewelry, baskets, masks, and pottery sold at “Disney Outfitters.”

 Dining/Refreshment: Situated nearby on Discovery Island are two counter service restaurants: Flame Tree BBQ and Pizzafari.
 Flame Tree BBQ offers an array of barbecue favorites, including St. Louis Ribs, chicken, a pulled pork sandwich, and onion rings.
 Meanwhile, Pizzafari serves personal pizzas, pasta, a meatball hero, and garlic knots.
 In addition, visit “Tiffins” located on Discovery Island for an upscale sit-down restaurant.

-Restroom: Restrooms convenient to this attraction are situated at Pizzafari and Flame Tree BBQ.
+Restroom: Find restrooms convenient to this attraction situated at Pizzafari and Flame Tree BBQ.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.

 - It’s Tough to Be a Bug is housed in perhaps the most beautiful theater in all of Walt Disney World: the Animal Kingdom’s gargantuan icon, the Tree of Life.
 Although the Tree of Life looks like a tree, an oil rig serves as its base.
 Meanwhile, flexible fiberglass forms the branches of the tree.
 Imagineers developed the leaves to withstand the varied elements of Florida’s climate.
 The tree features over 8,000 branches.